aetricy/motion_sensor_discord/README.md

 - Sensor GND pin -> NodeMCU GND pin.
 - Sensor TRIG pin -> NodeMCU D1 (GPIO 5) pin.
 - Sensor ECHO pin -> NodeMCU D2 (GPIO 4) pin.

-- Led Alarm pin -> NodeMCU D3 (GPIO 0) pin.
+For more details and a connection diagram, refer to the [connections.md](./connections.md) file.

 ## Setup

 1. Program the NodeMCU using a suitable Arduino IDE or NodeMCU programming software.
 You can use `client/nodemcu/nodemcu.ino` to upload the code.
 2. Replace "WIFI_SSID" with your Wi-Fi network name (SSID) and "WIFI_PASSWORD" with your Wi-Fi password in `client/nodemcu/nodemcu.ino`.
-3. Create a Discord bot and obtain its token in [Discord Portal](https://discord.com/login?redirect_to=%2Fdevelopers%2Fapplications).
+3. Create a Discord bot and obtain its token in [Discord Portal](https://discord.com/developers/docs/intro).
 Add the token by filling in the appropriate field in `server/discord_bot.py`.
 4. Install the required Python packages by running the following command in the project directory:
 - python = 3.8.10
 - discord.py = 2.3.1